Welcome to the blog! Here I'll share news, photography insights, creative plans/thoughts, and whatever piques my interest.

 Post Tags

-Selection of portrait and fine art images of model Iryna Berdnyk taken at Sala 86 Studio in Lisbon, Portugal.
+Selection of fine art images of model and generational talent Olivia Linz taken at Ape Studios in Barcelona, Spain.

 Closing thoughts at the end of this post.
 Hope you enjoy this set!